digitechvishal/Image-Caption-Generator-Using-AI-Azure/README.md

 # 🖼️ Image Caption Generator using AI and Azure Computer Vision

-# Generate smart image captions using Azure Computer Vision and a Python + Streamlit web app.

 This project is a lightweight web application that leverages Microsoft Azure’s Computer Vision API to generate accurate captions for uploaded images.
 Designed using Python and Streamlit, it provides a clean and intuitive interface to interact with AI-powered image analysis.